 14. The Netherlands is the lowest country in Europe

 it is literally a low country, as it’s sometimes called, with 26 percent of the Netherlands sitting below sea level and some 60 percent of the population living 5m below sea level.
-It’s highest point is Vaalserberg which is just 322 metres above sea level and the lowest point is Zuidplaspolder which is seven metres below sea level.
-Amsterdam’s Schiphol Airport, where most visitors land, is three metres below sea level.
+It’s highest point is Vaalserberg which is just 322 meters above sea level and the lowest point is Zuidplaspolder which is seven meters below sea level.
+Amsterdam’s Schiphol Airport, where most visitors land, is three meters below sea level.

 15. The Netherlands has the highest population density in Europe

-Not counting countries just a few kilometres long (such as Monaco), the Netherlands is the most densely populated country with around 17 million people in 41,500 square kilometres.
-The World Bank estimates the Netherlands’ population density at around 500 people per square kilometre.
+Not counting countries just a few kilometers long (such as Monaco), the Netherlands is the most densely populated country with around 17 million people in 41,500 square kilometers.
+The World Bank estimates the Netherlands’ population density at around 500 people per square kilometer.